Introduction to the Condition Monitoring module

 The default configuration of these roles can be changed in the Multitenant Access Control module. |

-Roles and Permissions in Condition Monitoring and Deviation Notification
+Condition Monitoring and Deviation Notification

 The following table shows the permissions assigned to these roles in the default configuration: